Kent Schoolfield

-Kent Schoolfield (born September 3, 1946) is a former American football player and coach.
-A wide receiver at Florida A&M University in Tallahassee, he was selected by the New England Patriots in the 1970 NFL Draft.
+Kent Schoolfield (born September 3, 1946) is an American former college football player and coach.
+A wide receiver at Florida A&M University in Tallahassee, he was selected by the New England Patriots in the 1970 NFL draft.
 Schoolfield served as the head football coach at Fort Valley State University in Fort Valley, Georgia from 1997 to 2002, compiling a record of 48–21.